AC Drain Line Clogged? Find Out Why and How to Fix Your AC

-The AC drain line is a small pipe that transports water and debris from the condensate drain pan under the evaporator coil and allows the condensation to flow from the unit to a drain or outdoors.
-In order for the system to function properly, that moisture must be drained.
-When the water drips from the evaporator coils into the condensate pan and drain line, it’s possible that dirt and other debris come along.
+The AC drain line is a small pipe that transports water and debris from the drain pan to a drain or outdoors.
+For the air conditioning unit to function properly, that moisture must be drained.

-If too much dirt accumulates in the drain line, a clog can form.
-Given that the line is responsible for releasing excess moisture, it’s a convenient growing space for mold and mildew, which can also contribute to the blocked line.
+During this process, it’s possible that dirt and other debris come along for the ride.
+If too much debris accumulates in the drain line, a clog can form.
+Given that the line is responsible for releasing excess moisture, it’s a convenient growing space for mold and mildew, which can also contribute to a blocked condensate drain line.

-If left uncleaned, the dirt, mold, and mildew can create a clogged condensate drain line.
-A clogged AC drain line could result in a complete system failure, so we’re here to help you understand how to keep the line clean and what to do if you suspect a clog.
-To find the condensate line, look for a pipe (often PVC) that drains outside by your HVAC.
+If left uncleaned, the dirt, debris, mold, and mildew can create a clogged drain line.
+A clogged AC drain line can result in a complete system failure, so we’re here to help you understand how to keep the line clean and what to do if you suspect a clog.
+To find the condensate line, look for a pipe (often PVC) that drains outside by your air conditioning system.

-If the pan overflows, the water can damage floors and drywall, potentially causing mold and mildew issues.
+If the pan overflows, the water can damage floors and drywall, and potentially cause mold and mildew issues.
 In addition, if moisture is not moved away from the unit, it can cause rust and other issues that can shorten your AC system’s life.

-There are a few ways you can tell if your AC drain line clog symptoms to look out for.
-If you own a newer HVAC system, it may have a sensor that warns you of when your air conditioner drain line is clogged.
-However, most homeowners don’t have units with sensors.
-Look for signs of a clogged AC drain line other ways, such as:
+There are a few AC drain line clog symptoms to look out for.
+If you own a newer HVAC system, it may have a sensor that warns you when your air conditioner drain line is clogged.
+However, most homeowners don’t have air conditioners with sensors.
+Look for signs of a clogged AC drain line in other ways, such as:

 - Water collected in the AC drain pan: As long as the drainage system is functioning properly, water should not sit in the drain pan for an extended period.
-An AC drain line should carry the water away from the pan (typically located under the HVAC unit)
+An AC drain line should carry the water away from the HVAC pan promptly

 - Flooding or puddles: Water may overflow from the pan, causing water puddles around the unit

-- Rust: Rust or other types of water damage along the base of the unit could point to a clogged air conditioner drain line
+- Rust: Rust or other types of water damage along the base of the air conditioner could point to a clogged air conditioner drain line

 - Mildew odor coming from the vents: The moisture can cause unpleasant smells to circulate throughout the house